poshaughnessy/ingredients-report/README.md

 node server
 ```

-5. As a temporary solution, the dashboard is currently [hosted on Render](https://ingredients-report.onrender.com/).
-If you would like to deploy updates there in the short term, please ask Peter O'Shaughnessy for help.
+5. As a temporary solution, the dashboard is currently [hosted on Render](https://wtr-ingredients-report.onrender.com/).
+If you would like to deploy updates there in the short term, please ask Peter O'Shaughnessy or Ashley Heath for help.